 As described in our CD&A, we believe that compensation should pay for performance, align interest with our shareholders, use at risk compensation to incentivize executives, and attract and retain talented executives.
-We seek to align compensation opportunities for our NEOs with strategic priorities for the company, which largely reflect non-financial measures.
-Total Shareholder Return is the only financial measure currently used in our executive compensation program to assess performance in respect of a portion of the 2021 PSU awards on a relative basis.
-As a result of Total Shareholder Return already being included in the pay versus performance table, no company-selected measure is reported.
+We seek to align compensation opportunities for our NEOs with strategic priorities for the Company, which largely reflect non-financial measures.
+Total Shareholder Return is the only financial measure (per the definition in Item 402(v)(2) of Regulation S-K) currently used in our executive compensation program to assess performance in respect of the 2021 PSU awards on a relative basis.
+As a result of Total Shareholder Return already being included in the Pay Versus Performance table, no company-selected measure is identified or reported.